Bruce Springsteen's Success and Achievements in Timeline

 2013: MusiCares Person of the Year

-In 2013, Bruce Springsteen was named MusiCares person of the year.
+In 2013, Bruce Springsteen was named MusiCares Person of the Year, an honor acknowledging his artistic achievements and philanthropic efforts.

 2016: Presidential Medal of Freedom

-In 2016, Bruce Springsteen was awarded the Presidential Medal of Freedom by President Barack Obama.
+In 2016, Bruce Springsteen was awarded the Presidential Medal of Freedom by President Barack Obama, recognizing his significant contributions to the United States.

 May 2021: Woody Guthrie Prize

-In May 2021, Bruce Springsteen became the eighth recipient of the Woody Guthrie Prize, which honors an artist who speaks out for social justice.
+In May 2021, Bruce Springsteen was awarded the Woody Guthrie Prize, an honor bestowed upon an artist who advocates for social justice and embodies the spirit of the folk singer.

-In March 2023, Bruce Springsteen was awarded the 2021 National Medal of Arts from President Joe Biden at the White House, the ceremony having been delayed from 2021 due to the COVID-19 pandemic.
+In March 2023, Bruce Springsteen was awarded the 2021 National Medal of Arts from President Joe Biden at the White House, the ceremony having been postponed from 2021 due to the COVID-19 pandemic.

 March 2024: Announcement as Academy Fellow